adambard/learnxinyminutes-docs/lua.html.markdown

 -- Another file can use mod.lua's functionality: local mod = require('mod')  -- Run the file mod.lua.
+- notice: require
+-- 注意：'require' needs to cooperate with LUA_ PATH used together, for example: export LUA_ PATH="$HOME/workspace/projectName/?.lua;;"

 -- require is the standard way to include modules.
 -- require acts like:     (if not cached; see below)